 Watch what a wood chipper can do to a tree branch, and you'll know why safety precautions are extremely important.

-While wood chippers are very helpful machines, they are also very dangerous when used improperly.
+Although wood chippers are helpful machines, they're also dangerous machines, especially when used improperly.

-Follow all safety guidelines, stay out of the hopper, and learn how to stop or reverse the machine in the case of an emergency.
+The basic steps are key: follow all safety guidelines, keep your hands and limbs out of the hopper, and learn how to stop or reverse the machine in the case of an emergency.

-Here are some ways to stay safe while using a chipper shredder.
+However, here are some other tips to help you stay safe while using a chipper.

 Feeding excessively large pieces of wood and debris into a chipper increases your risk of injury.